pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/2_basic-push.en.md

     * Note the default stack is `cflinuxfs2` when omitted, and the `dotnet_core_buildpack` in the manifest.yml file when pushing .NET Core apps to Linux.

-1. Push the FunnyQuotesBasicWindows frontend.
+1. Push the FunnyQuotesBasicWindows .NET Framework 4.x frontend.

     ```
     > cd FunnyQuotesBasicWindows